 There’s no doubt about it, crafts are fun, and they make adorable hallway displays.
 About twice a year I do a craft activity for no purpose other than to have fun and to incorporate a little art, and I’m okay with that.
 If I do any other craft activity, I make sure that student learning is the primary goal of the lesson.
 There are definitely a few pitfalls to avoid:

-When I use a craft for instruction, I try to make sure that the task is open ended, which will result in many different versions of the final product.
-I also make sure that the emphasis is on the learning, rather than cutting, gluing, coloring, and/or drawing.
+When using a craft for instruction, try to make sure that the task is open ended, which will result in many different versions of the final product.
+Also, make sure that the emphasis is on the learning, rather than cutting, gluing, coloring, and/or drawing.
 For example, in this Area and Perimeter Robot activity, students receive a directions page that tells the area OR perimeter of each part of their robot’s body.
 Students use graph paper to design each part of the body.
 This gives the students much more autonomy and creative options.

 Projects